explore more. DISCOVER it. TRAIN up.

 When the disciples were walking on the road to Emmanus, they were angry about what happened to their Friend, sad about the condition of their world, and anxious about what would happen to them.

-The mission of our 501(c)(3) non-profit is to minister to those who recognize and value the possibilities presented in difficulties.
+This 501(c)(3) non-profit has a simple mission: to minister to all who recognize and value the possibilities presented in difficult situations.
 The importance of each challenge is the opportunity of becoming more like Christ.
-We will walk with you as we walk with Jesus—commiting our plans to Him so He can establish us with practical steps.

 Jesus stood up and cried out, “If anyone thirsts, let him come to me and drink.”